IMF funds drive caught in global power shift

 While there are frustrations with U.S. delays, many countries understand the tough political environment the Obama administration faces.

-The new negotiations under way on voting reforms will initially focus on a formula for calculating membership quotas.
+The new negotiations under way on voting reforms will initially focus on agreement around a formula for calculating quotas, or membership subscriptions.
 The new formula will influence how members' voting shares are realigned to give emerging and developing countries more say.

-Domenico Lombardi, a senior fellow at Washington's Brookings Institution, said emerging economies were using the IMF's push for more resources as leverage to gain even more voting power in the next round of reforms.
+Domenico Lombardi, a senior fellow at the Brookings Institution in Washington, said emerging economies are using the IMF's push for more resources as leverage to gain even more voting power in the next round of reforms.

-"They are in a position to exert the greatest bargaining power they can and extract concessions from the advanced economies," said Lombardi, who is also president of the Oxford Economic Policy Institute.
+"They are in a position to exert the greatest bargaining power they can and extract concessions from the advanced economies," he said.